Search the Health Library

 Languages: English, German, Spanish

 Research Interests: Infectious disease dynamics; tuberculosis; drug resistance; treatment and regimen development; mechanistic modeling

 Contact for Research Inquiries

 Baltimore, MD 21205 map

-Dr. Emily Kendall is an instructor of medicine at the Johns Hopkins University School of Medicine.
+Dr. Emily Kendall is an Assistant Professor of Medicine in the Infectious Diseases division at the Johns Hopkins University School of Medicine.
 Her research focuses on infectious diseases dynamics and antibiotic resistance.